Skipper93653/SM3DW-BF-Randomizer/README.md

 * Some stage numbers are glitched.
 * The World Warp Pipes which should take you to the next world do not work and just kick you out of the stage.
 * Sometimes, with randomized music, the music may sometimes cut out abruptly.
+* Lucky Houses do not disappear after use, but they cannot be re-entered.

 ## Potential future features in no particular order

 * Wii U support
 * Bowser's Fury island randomizer
 * Character statistics randomizer
-* Adjusting the end-of-level Goal Poles to properly represent the new location of the level e.g. Levels where a castle used to be will now have the castle Goal Pole.
+* Adjusting the end-of-level Goal Poles to properly represent the new location of the level e.g. levels where a castle used to be will now have the castle Goal Pole, castles where a normal level used to be will now have the normal Goal Pole, etc.
 * Doing something with the World Warp Pipes in Koopa Troopa Cave and Piranha Creeper Creek.

 ## Building

-To build this software, open this project in PyCharm, and run `python -m nuitka main.py --standalone --include-data-files=ico.ico=ico.ico --windows-icon-from-ico=ico.ico` for Windows, `python -m nuitka main.py --standalone --include-data-files=ico.ico=ico.ico --macos-create-app-bundle --macos-app-icon=ico.ico` for MacOS, and `python -m nuitka main.py --standalone --include-data-files=ico.ico=ico.ico` for Linux in the built-in PowerShell terminal.
+To build this software, open [this project](https://github.com/Skipper93653/SM3DW-BF-Randomizer) in PyCharm using your own Python environment (virtual is recommended) after cloning the repository so a suitable location and run `pip install -r requirements.txt` in the built-in terminal, and run `python -m nuitka main.py --standalone --include-data-files=ico.ico=ico.ico --windows-icon-from-ico=ico.ico` for Windows, `python -m nuitka main.py --standalone --include-data-files=ico.ico=ico.ico --macos-create-app-bundle --macos-app-icon=ico.ico` for MacOS, and `python -m nuitka main.py --standalone --include-data-files=ico.ico=ico.ico` for Linux in the same terminal.
 The resulting output will be in a folder called `main.dist`

 ## Support